-Since learning doesn’t take place only in class, a host of exciting activities awaits you at the École de langue under the supervision of highly qualified and experienced instructors and monitors.
+Since learning doesn’t take place only in class, a host of exciting activities awaits you at the École de langue during these 5 weeks under the supervision of highly qualified and experienced instructors and monitors.
 An unforgettable life experience!

-Linguistic and sociocultural activities are held during afternoons and evenings on weekdays.
+Linguistic and sociocultural activities are held at different periods during your stay.
 All participants will receive a complete schedule of activities in the first few days of the program.

 Here are a few examples of activities to choose from:

 Please note that participants will have the chance of buying tickets for 3 weekend excursions.
-Register soon!
-Spaces are limited.
-For information and registation.Student comments
+Tickets are limited!Student comments

 We strongly encourage students to stay with a Francophone family.
 This direct contact maximizes the French learning process and exposure to Quebec culture.

 Students also have the option of reserving a room in a residence on campus, however the number of places is limited.

 All meals are included during the 5-week program.
 A student staying with a host family shares on average 14 meals per week with the family.
-For the other meals, the École de langue gives students a meal card that includes 31 meals (24 lunches and 7 dinners).
+For the other meals, the École de langue française gives students a meal card that includes 31 meals (24 lunches and 7 dinners).
 These meals will be served at the UQAC cafeteria.